 - 1. Students must make up work they missed.
 It is the student's responsibility to plan for this make-up work with the teacher on the day the student returns to school.
-Work should be made up on a 1 to 1 ratio (one day absent; one day to make up the work).
-Example: If you are absent on Monday and you return on Tuesday, Wednesday would be considered the one day for make-up and all assignments would be due on Thursday. - 2.
-A student who does not make up work on the 1 to 1 ratio and/or not schedule time to make up an assignment with a teacher on the day they return will be given a ZERO for the missing work. - 3.
+Students have the day they return to school to retrieve their work from teachers.
+Immediately following this, students have a 1 to 1 ratio (one day absent; one day to make up the work).
+Example: If you are absent on Monday and you return on Tuesday, Tuesday will be considered the "retrieval" day.
+Wednesday would be considered the one day for make-up and all assignments would be due on Thursday. - 2.
+A student who does not make up work according to the school policy and/or does not schedule time to make up an assignment with a teacher on the day they return will have all missed assignments treated as "Late" per the teacher's classroom policy. - 3.
 In the event a student will be out of school for a pre-arranged extended period of time (example: vacations) teachers are NOT required to give work in advance.